As a parent, what is my role, and what can I do to best support my child’s education?

 Page 9: How can I help prepare my child for in-person learning?

 One of the best ways you can help your child during this time is to plan for some of the challenges he might face.
-The list below includes some concerns you and your child may have about the new school year.
+The list below includes some concerns you and your child may have about disruptions to the school year.
 Click on each for possible tips.
+Note that some of these tips relate to in-person learning, while others address changes in routine.

 Keep in Mind

-Each child is different, and their feelings will vary as they return to in-person learning.
+Each child is different, and their feelings will vary from circumstance to circumstance.
 You know your child best.
 If you notice small (or big) changes in her behavior, be sure to talk to her, to her teacher(s), and to others at school.
 It’s more important than ever to work as a team to make sure your child feels supported.

-For well over a year, your child has gotten used to wearing a mask, practicing social distancing, and being careful about the very air she breathes.
+By now, your child has gotten used to wearing a mask, practicing social distancing, and being careful about the very air she breathes.
 Some younger children have never even experienced school without the presence of COVID-19.
-Whether or not she can communicate it, your child might worry about returning to crowded hallways or a classroom full of students.
-Remember that, like adults, children may worry about their health and safety as they return to in-person school.
+Whether or not she can communicate it, your child might worry about attending school with crowded hallways and classrooms full of students.
+Remember that, like adults, children may worry about their health and safety.

 Talk to your child: Doing this can help you understand her thoughts and feelings.